pnotequalnp/hascala/README.md

 This is valid syntactically, but fails to appropriately dispatch the correct `?monoid` to each `mconcat` based on its type.
 It's a cool idea and fun to learn about, but not useful for actual programming as far as I know.

+One potential downside in general to this strategy is a lack of coherence.
+For instance, a binary search tree requires an `Ord` instance on its type parameter.
+One could use one `Ord a` for creating the tree, and another for updating it, breaking its internal invariant on its structure and losing all guarantees about subsequent queries and traversals.
+This can be mitigated by indexing the tree type over the `Ord a` itself, but that requires dependent types.

+However an advantage of this style is the ability to correctly encode the `Semigroup` type.
+With actual typeclasses this is impossible because of coherence, since you need to have two distinct `Monoid a`s in order to create a `Semigroup a`.
+Even with named interface implementations à la Idris, this remains impossible because it only allows one implementation in a context at a time because you cannot name them within the context itself.